sam-thetutor/DecentralizedAiAmrketplace/README.md

-# DeRoM: Distributed & Sharded AI Network
+# DeRoM: Distributed & Sharded AI Network on the Internet Computer Blockchain

 DeRoM is the world's first distributed and sharded AI network on the Internet Computer blockchain and utilizing Calimero network for its consensus mechanism, designed as an open inference platform that coordinates specialized AI models through on-chain economic incentives.